Cheltenham 2013: Bobs Worth wins thrilling Gold Cup

 Silviniaco Conti, ridden by Ruby Walsh for trainer Paul Nicholls, looked another likely to challenge before falling at the third-last fence.

-Four hours before jump racing's showpiece, it was announced the Irish rider - injured in a fall at the Festival on Thursday - was having surgery in hospital for a fractured spine.
+Four hours before jump racing's showpiece, it was announced the Irish rider - at the Festival on Thursday - was having surgery in hospital for a fractured spine.

 "It's hard to be happy on a day like today," said McCoy after claiming his first winner of the week on At Fishers Cross in the Albert Bartlett Hurdle, immediately preceding the Gold Cup.